Starting a SOC 2 audit is overwhelming. Our SOC 2 Compliance Checklist will prepare you to complete your audit successfully.

 What is a SOC 2 Audit?

-A SOC 2 audit is an audit of a service organization’s non-financial reporting controls as they relate to the Trust Services Criteria – the security, availability, processing integrity, confidentiality, and privacy of a system.
 A SOC 2 audit report provides user entities with reasonable assurance and peace of mind that the non-financial reporting controls at a service organization are suitably designed, in place, and appropriately protecting sensitive client data.
-There are two types of SOC 2 audit reports: SOC 2 Type I and SOC 2 Type II.
+Below, we explore the two types of SOC 2 audit reports.

-SOC 2 Type I and SOC 2 Type II both report on the non-financial reporting controls and processes at a service organization as they relate to the Trust Services Criteria.
+SOC 2 Type I and Type II both report on the non-financial reporting controls and processes at a service organization as they relate to the Trust Services Criteria.
 There are many other similarities between SOC 2 Type I and SOC 2 Type II reports, but there is one key difference.

 What is a SOC 2 Type I Report?